Transition Coaching · Cinq Group

 Integration

 The compartments that helped you execute are now the walls keeping you from living whole.
-We dismantle them — not recklessly, but deliberately — and start connecting what happens at the office to what happens at home.
+We dismantle them, not recklessly but deliberately, and start connecting what happens at the office to what happens at home.

 Sessions 5–6